 And in fact, the Torah does imply that the Egyptians had no trouble acquiring water on their own.
 Here's Exodus 7:24: "The Egyptians dug around the Nile for drinking water, since they could not drink any water from the river."

 Unfortunately, this isn't a clean win for fans of pshat.
 One of the commentaries on the Ibn Ezra, Avi Ezer (written by R. Shlomo HaKohen of Lissa, 18th Century), disagrees with this entire approach.
 He will have none of the Ibn Ezra's reasonableness, and would perfer you look away from the words of the torah as they appear in Exodus 7:24.
 He writes: "Everyone knows that the Jews got rich during the plague of blood.. this Ibn Ezra comment is obviously the work of a wayward student [talmid to'eh] who is poor in knowledge."

 A wayward student!
 What a great way to disqualify an idea you don't like.
-How long before the Republicans says that whole mistake we call the Bill of Rights was actually the misguided work of some student of Thomas Jefferson?
+How long before someone says that whole mistake we call the Bill of Rights was actually the misguided work of some student of Thomas Jefferson?
 Will that work on anything?